NCTU-Math-Software/final_project-matthewwu-am08/Conway/MultiThread2_stable/README.md

 In some extreme cases, while the Calculation thread completely lost from main function, please use system manager provided by OS to force stop the whole matlab.

-v2_t1.m can't be turn off automatically. will be fixed in next version if this can really be fixed.
+v2_t1.m can't be turn off automatically.
+   This will be fixed in next version if this can really be fixed.